materialsvirtuallab/matgl/docs/tutorials/Relaxations and Simulations using the M3GNet Universal Potential.md

 # Introduction

-This notebook demonstrates the use of the pre-trained M3GNet model to perform structural relaxations, molecular dynamics simulations and single-point calculations.
+This notebook demonstrates the use of the pre-trained universal potentials to perform structural relaxations, molecular dynamics simulations and single-point calculations.

 Author: Tsz Wai Ko (Kenko)
 Email: t1ko@ucsd.edu